Sinclairs Hotels Limited: Sinclairs Bayview Port Blair

 The Bayview is the only hotel in Port Blair to offer views of the Bay of Bengal from almost every room.
 Located on the Andaman Islands, an archipelago in the Bay of Bengal between India and Myanmar, the islands were occupied by Japanese forces for a short while during WWII.
-As such, the Sinclairs Bayview built around a real Japanese bunker that patrons can explore.
+As such, the Sinclairs Bayview is built around a real Japanese bunker that patrons can explore.
 The hotel features 46 rooms, four restaurants and one function room.
 In 2016 the Sinclairs Bayview was ranked as the number one hotel in Port Blair by TripAdvisor.com.